Managed Service Provider (MSP) noun

 Additionally, MSP providers can consolidate invoicing to save the amount of time spent managing and reconciling individual invoices, allowing the client to make one payment to the MSP provider who then pays vendors and suppliers on the client’s behalf.
 This means that vendors and suppliers are paid faster than if invoices were paid individually.

-Your MSP provider will not only improve your current vendor relationships, but they will grant you access to new, proven and trusted suppliers you might not otherwise have come across, all managed by a single point of contact: your MSP provider.
+Your MSP provider will improve your current vendor relationships.
+They will also grant you access to new, proven and trusted suppliers you might not otherwise have come across, all managed by a single point of contact: your MSP provider.

 This can help reduce the workload on your internal HR and procurement functions and ensure your contingent workforce is managed by a specialist dedicated to your organisation.
 This level of workforce management is unique to the MSP model and can only be provided through a workforce management specialist.